 Making rocks gets tedious after a while, so a TV running old westerns and police shows in the background helps!
 Next to the VCR remote is our awl for installing trees (oops, I’m getting ahead of myself).

 Here’s how the rocks turn out:

 The debris on the rocks comes from the next step…it’s kind of accidental, but OK when the rocks are under trees and subject to falling leaves.

 The next step is to spray a 50/50 Elmers glue/water mix in small patches and shake on the ground cover.
 We use an old black pepper container to shake the ground cover on, and then fill in around the trees and rocks, using pinches of ground cover held in square-tipped tweezers.

 Here’s Ruth putting down the mix of the Woodland Scenics “turf” that we use as the base coat.
 She’s in the tweezers stage, here.

 For this diorama, we then applied tea from used tea bags to represent fallen leaves and other debris under the trees.
 After putting down all of the ground cover, we spray another layer of the 50/50 glue mix to anchor it all down.

 We threw on some gravel for the smaller rocks scattered about, too, resulting in this:

 Sometimes, we have help from some of our other friends…Chee Chee the stuffed cheetah, some model horses, and even a couple of Ford Mustangs came to help, this time:

 Trees are made out of reindeer moss glued onto twigs.
-We used the awl to punch holes in the plaster cloth and insulation, dripped some glue into the hole, then pushed the tree down into the hole.
+We use the awl to punch holes in the plaster cloth and insulation, drip some glue into the hole, then push the tree down into the hole.
 The trees that don’t have grass around them in the photos above were placed by Rebecca based on the old photographs; that’s why they went in before the ground cover.